-Trying to find a freelance writing job, but can't seem to figure out where to start?
-This seems to be a common frustration among freelance writers when they are trying to get their feet wet and locate clients.
+Trying to find a freelance writing job but can't seem to figure out where to start?
+This seems to be a common frustration among freelance writers when getting their feet wet and locating clients.

 Really, the best way to find writing work is by creating a Letter of Introduction and sending it out to potential clients/editors.
 This method requires a lot of work on your part, but it pays off in the end.

 Job boards are the next best thing.
-If you've ever tried to use Monster or Craigslist, then you know they are full of scam and spam but I've gotten lucky with a finding a few clients on there.
+If you've ever tried to use Monster or Craigslist, then you know they are full of scams and spam, but I've gotten lucky with finding a few clients on there.
 Upwork(formerly Odesk) and Guru feature many low-paying clients—with contractors that will bid much lower to grab the work.
-You might score a decent paying contract, but it takes a lot of weeding to find one.
+You might score a decent-paying contract, but it takes a lot of weeding to find one.
 Some job boards require a fee, but considering what you probably spend on coffee every month, I'm sure you can afford to spend that amount advancing your career.

 What are your other options for finding writing jobs that actually pay an acceptable wage??
 Well, the following list is comprised of job boards for writers.
 If you're new or a veteran, these boards are there for everyone.

 1. Problogger - It's updated frequently, almost daily.
 Like the name, it has a blog with helpful tips for freelancers.

 2. FreelanceWriting Morning Coffee - "Start your day with a fresh cup of freelance writing jobs!"
 This site is updated daily with lots of jobs, excluding the weekends.
 You can filter according to job skills and the ad source.
 You're also given the option of subscribing to receive emails with new job listings.